 The bays of the central nave were widened to the east, because the lines of the inter-nave arcades were not created parallel.
 In the chancel, the central nave was formed of three rectangular bays and the eastern ending on a polygon plan.
 A similar system was used in the ambulatory – three rectangular bays of unequal length and five trapezoidal bays corresponding to the inner polygon.
 Also in the chancel, the central part was widened to the east.

-The central nave and the presbytery are covered with stellar vaults, while the side aisles and ambulatory contain cross-rib vaults.
-Those in the ambulatory were founded lower in relation to the central nave of the presbytery, therefore the arcades had to be lowered.
-Due to this, during the construction of the ambulatory, the upper parts of the original window niches in the nave of the choir had to be walled up (decorated with blendes).
-The exception was the arcade on the axis, which maintained the original height of the old window, because a vault at the height of the presbytery was installed in the bay behind it.
-To enable this, massive arch bands were used to support the vault in this bay.
-The purpose of this construction was to fill the interior of the church with light from the largest eastern window, not obscured by the ambulatory and as a result, an unusual tower on the eastern side of the church grew out of the external façade.
+The nave and the chancel were covered with four-arm stellar vaults, while in the aisles and the ambulatory there were cross-rib vaults.
+Those in the ambulatory were built lower than in the central part of the chancel, so the arcades had to be lowered.
+Therefore, during the construction of the ambulatory, the upper parts of the original window niches of the choir were bricked up and decorated with blendes.
+The exception was the arcade on the axis, which retained the original height of the old window, because a vault was installed in the bay of the ambulatory behind it at a height equal to the chancel.
+To make this possible, massive arches were used to support the vault in this bay.
+The purpose of this construction was to fill the interior of the church with light from the largest eastern window, not covered by the ambulatory, and as a result, an unusual tower on the eastern side of the church raise from the external façades.

 Jarzewicz J., Architektura średniowieczna Pomorza Zachodniego, Poznań 2019.